Cross-cultural, intercultural and multicultural don’t mean the same thing.

 Let’s use the example of intercultural training to further describe this.

 Intercultural training endeavours to help learners from different cultural groups understand essential cultural frameworks so that they can interact and communicate effectively with their colleagues – regardless of cultural membership.

 Intercultural efforts typically strive to create understanding, increase trust, build relationships and drive collaboration.
-For this reason, intercultural work is usually focused within teams or communities.
+For this reason, intercultural work is usually focused on teams or communities.

 So, back to our initial question of, ‘do these differences in meaning matter?’

 Well, essentially, we’d say yes.
-Whilst multiculturalism can describe segregation and even alienation, interculturalism describes collaboration and mixing.
+Whilst multicultural can describe segregation and even alienation, intercultural and cross-cultural describe collaboration and mixing.